purvaldur/owlbear-charactersheet-5e/README.md

-# Simple character sheet extension for Owlbear Rodeo, drawing inspiration from the way Alchemy RPG easily allows adding custom actions and spells and stuff!
+# Simple character sheet extension for Owlbear Rodeo!
+draws inspiration from the way Alchemy RPG easily allows adding custom actions and spells and stuff!